reruo321/CPP-Self-Study/CS/Assembly/Directive/GAS/.codeNN/README.md

 Therefore, make use of the directive `.codeNN` only if you need to write some blocks of a code in NN-bit.

-However, if you want to build NN-bit binaries in a XX-bit system, just adding `.codeNN` at the top of the code may not be a good choice!
+However, if you want to build NN-bit binaries in a XX-bit system, just adding `.codeNN` at the top of the code might not be a good choice!
 Check all instructions, the NN-bit code synatx, assembling process, and linking process carefully when to use the directive.
 Otherwise, simply remove it and use the GCC option `-mNN` instead.